Classic Training Series

 Recent research documents that the majority of pastors completing the program experience significant gains in: 1) joy and fulfillment in ministry; 2) establishing effective personal and pastoral boundaries; 3) working relationship with congregation’s leadership; 4) pastoral effectiveness; 5) healthy marriage and family life.

 Therefore enrollment fees are not normal “line item” expenditures in a church’s budget.
 Instead, this is an investment in the life and wellbeing of the congregation.
 Thanks to generous funding partners, we are able to offer this first class training experience for less than half of its actual cost.
 Fees can be paid 1) in full at the time of registration; or 2) sequentially in three payments spread over two fiscal years.

 In case of special financial need, contact us to discuss additional grant funding.

 Once you have determined your preferred method of payment, your church is enrolled in the DOXOLOGY program, giving you access to one full cycle of three separate training events that comprise the full program.
-Ordinarily this cycle is completed within 12 to 18 months; a calendar of events can be accessed on our website.
+Ordinarily this cycle is completed within 12 to 18 months.

 Gatherings begin Monday afternoons @4:00 p.m.
 Encores begin Friday @3:00 p.m.
 All events conclude at 3:00 p.m.

 |8/3-8/5/18||Grand Reunion (Wichita, KS)|

 The 2018 Grand Reunion will be held in Wichita, KS on August 3-5, 2018.
 Groups attending include: 2017 and 2018 Illinois groups.